 For more games that blend history and action like Assassin’s Creed, explore our list of games similar to Assassin’s Creed.

-While The Witcher began as a book series before being adapted into games, the novels have gained renewed popularity thanks to the games’ success.
-Sapkowski’s original stories of Geralt of Rivia offer a gritty, morally complex fantasy world that fans of the games will love exploring further.
+The Witcher began as a book series before being adapted into games, but we tested reading it after playing Witcher 3 first and it still works.
+Sapkowski’s original stories of Geralt of Rivia offer a morally complex fantasy world with far more depth than the games could fit into their dialogue trees.

 If you’ve finished The Witcher 3 and are looking for similar games, check out our list of games like The Witcher 3 for more immersive RPG experiences.